adrianschmid410/WimStudio/README.md

 - **.NET 8 SDK** for building
 - **Administrator rights** at runtime (enforced in the manifest)

+## Languages

+Currently, WimStudio is only available in **German**.
+English and other languages might be added in future Versions.

 ## Notes on Creating WIM Files

 1. The **source directory** is the root path of the contents (e.g., a mounted Windows Image drive such as `D:\`).